Unique Crystals from Space: How Weightlessness Improves Semiconductor Quality

 Cosmonaut Zubritsky Reveals Details of Semiconductor Growth Experiment on the ISS

-Alexei Zubritsky, Roscosmos cosmonaut, special correspondent for TASS
+Alexei Zubritsky, Roscosmos cosmonaut, TASS special correspondent

 The "Mirage" experiment was developed by the Kurchatov Institute and has been conducted since 2009.
 Its main goal is to study the possibilities of creating perfect semiconductor crystals in space.
-The resulting samples will be delivered to Earth for further analysis, which may open new perspectives for the electronics industry.
+The resulting samples will be delivered to Earth for further analysis, which may open up new prospects for the electronics industry.

 Sources